SojeongKim00/MONSTOR-plus/README.md

 ```

 ## Training
-In training, we train the model using two out of the three networks for inductive setting. "--target" means the masking networks.
+In training, we train the model using two of the three networks for inductive setting. "--target" means the masking networks.
 For example, if target is 'Extended', train the model with rest of two networks('Celebrity' and 'WannaCry').
 ```
 python train.py --target=[Extended|Celebrity|WannaCry] --input-dim=4 --hidden-dim=32 --gpu=0 --layer-num=3 --epochs=100
 ```
 ## Experiment
-__IE.py__ : How accurately does MONSTOR+ estimate the influence of seed sets and effective are our main ideas that we proposed?
+__IE.py__ : How accurately does MONSTOR+ estimate the influence of seed sets and how effective are our main ideas that we proposed?
 (Influence Estimation)

 __submodularity.py__ : Is MONSTOR+ submoudular as the ground-truth influence function is?